neoclide/coc-highlight/Readme.md

 ## Options

+- `highlight.trace`: Trace level for colors highlight. default: `"messages"` Valid options: ["off","messages","verbose"]
-- `highlight.disableLanguages`, List of filetypes to ignore for this extension.
+- `highlight.disableLanguages`: List of filetypes to ignore. default: `[]`
-- `highlight.document.enable`, Set to `false` to disable document symbol highlight.
+- `highlight.document.enable`: Set to false disable document highlight of current symbol, reload coc.nvim required on change, default: `true`
-- `highlight.colors.enable`, Set to `false` to disable color highlight.
+- `highlight.colors.enable`: Set to false to disable color highlight, reload coc.nvim required on change, default: `true`
-- `highlight.colorNames.enable`, Set to `false` to disable highlight of color names.
+- `highlight.colorNames.enable`: Set to false to disable highlight of color names, default: `true`

 ## F.A.Q

 **Q:** Why color highlight is not shown on my vim?

-**A:** First, make sure `"coc.preferences.colorSupport"` is not `false` in your `coc-settings.json`, then make sure you have `set termguicolors` in your `.vimrc`, and your terminal support true color.
+**A:** Enable verbose output by `"highlight.trace": "verbose"` in configuration file.
+Checkout the output by `:CocCommand workspace.showOutput highlight`

 **Q:** How to change highlight of the current symbol.